MilbeMite (Canada)This page contains information on MilbeMite for veterinary use.

 A topical medication for the treatment of otoacariasis caused by Otodectes cynotis, in dogs and cats, puppies and kittens.

-Novartis Animal Health encourages you to take the time to read this package insert which describes the use of MILBEMITE (milbemycin oxime) for the treatment of ear mite infestations due to Otodectes cynotis in dogs and cats.
+Elanco Canada Limited encourages you to take the time to read the package insert which describes the use of MILBEMITE (milbemycin oxime) for the treatment of ear mite infestations due to Otodectes cynotis in dogs and cats.

 MILBEMITE is only available through veterinarians.

-MILBEMITE is indicated for treatment of parasitic infestations of the external ear by removal of the ear mite, Otodectes cynotis, in dogs, cats, puppies, and kittens two weeks of age or greater.
+MILBEMITE is indicated for treatment of parasitic infestations of the external ear by removal of the ear mite, Otodectes cynotis, in dogs, cats, puppies, and kittens two (2) weeks of age or older.

 Ear Mite Disease In Dogs And Cats